ryanliupie/SIEM-Tool/SIEM/rdp.md

 <img src="/picturesv2/step22.JPG" width="600px" alt="attempts">
 <p>
   Once you are logged in, you will see a windows display just like how you normally log into a computer.
 This would be your virtual environment.
 Play around with it; try searching up something familiar.
 Once you're done, exit at the top and head to <b> Incidents </b> and wait 5 minutes until an message pops up.
 In this case, we can see <b> Verifed sign ins </b>.
-Right underneath, it says <b> Successful log ins </b>
+This message displayed because we logged in VIA RDP 3389 and it logged it.
+Right underneath, it says <b> Successful Sign ins </b>.
+As mentioned earlier we did not want to see system accounts as they would pop up regularily.
+Those <b> Successful Sign in </b> incidents are those processes which are different from RDP 3389.
 </p>